Thomas Andrew Lumisden Strange

 Sir Thomas Andrew Lumisden Strange (30 November 1756 – 16 July 1841) was a chief justice in Nova Scotia, known for waging "judicial war" to free Black Nova Scotian slaves from their owners.
 From 1789 to 1797, he was the sixth Chief Justice of Nova Scotia.
-He became the first Chief Justice of the erstwhile Supreme Court of Madras (which has since become the High Court of Madras) and in that capacity was also the first Chief Justice of the Madras Presidency, British India from 1801 to 1817.
+He became the first Chief Justice of the erstwhile Supreme Court of Madras (which has since become the High Court of Madras), was in that capacity also the first Chief Justice of the Madras Presidency, British India from 1801 to 1817, and also wrote a two-volume text on Hindu law.

 Chief Justice of Nova Scotia

 After practicing law for four years, he was appointed Chief Justice of Nova Scotia in 1790, likely helped by his mother's friendship with Lord Mansfield, a cabinet minister.
 He was sent to Halifax where he served for seven years until 1797.
 He found many of the cases had to do with relatively small property claims.

 He was instrumental in freeing slaves from their owners in the colony.
 His successor said that "in cases involving runaway slaves Strange required the fullest proof of the master's claim" and that since this was difficult to produce "it was found generally very easy to succeed in favour of the Negro".
 Blowers, as attorney general, and Strange frequently discussed how to proceed in such matters, and Strange decided to move slowly rather than "throw so much property as it is called into the air at once".

 Strange supported the development of Kings College from his position on the board of governors.
 He donated his law library to the lawyers in Nova Scotia, which laid the foundation for the present library of the Nova Scotia Barristers' Society.
 He also was president of the North British Society.

 Benjamin West painted Strange's full-length portrait, which hangs in the Nova Scotia court.